 A-levels are academic qualifications and allow students to find out more about their favourite subjects or experience new subjects only available from A-level such as: Law and Economics.

-T-levels are a new qualification which will be delivered over a 2 year period, the course will consist of both classroom based learning as well as an industrial placement lasting approximately 45 days.
-These qualifications will be the equivalent to three A-levels.
-They will be offered in Tees Valley from September 2021 at Middlesbrough College in the following areas: Construction/Digital/Education and Child Care/Health and Science.
+T-levels are a new qualification which follow on from GCSE’s and are the equivalent to three A-levels.
+Each course is delivered over a 2 year period, and will consist of both classroom based learning as well as an industrial placement lasting approximately 45 days.
+They are currently being delivered in Tees Valley at Middlesbrough College and Hartlepool 6th Form College.

 Vocational qualifications are available in a wide range of subjects.
 This pathway is better suited to those students who want to follow a route into a specific sector or industry or are unsure which pathway they wish to follow and want to try something they have an interest in.
 These courses consist of both theory and practical elements.